 Don’t move too slowly, either

 You know the other old adage, too: the best time to buy was yesterday, or 10 or 20 or 50 years ago.
-While you don’t want to rush into an investment that could turn out to be a liability in the long run (especially since real estate is an illiquid investment you can’t often offload quickly) you also don’t want to wait too long and let an opportunity escape you.
+While you don’t want to rush into an investment that could be a liability in the long run (especially since real estate is an illiquid investment you can’t often offload quickly), you also don’t want to wait too long and let an opportunity escape you.
 Do your research, know how much you’re able and willing to invest, and move when the time is right.

 Don’t underestimate what it takes to be a landlord